amida-tech/recruitment-registry/api/README.md

 Each test in a file may depend on some of the previous tests so using flag `bail` is recommended.

+Most API resources are documented in snippets in the [integration document](./docs/api.md).
+A script that exercises most snippets is [included](./docs/scripts/run-all.js).
+This script however is not yet part of the testing suite and needs to be run independently and updated according to changes.

 ## Postgres specific functionality
 <a name="postgresdepend"/>